reiver/article-20250315/README.md

 And, in particular, (only part of it exists) on the Optimism blockchain — which is a "layer 2" blockchain built on top of the Ethereum blockchain.
 Where Farcaster has 3 programs (called "smart contracts") on Optimism.

-The rest of Optimism exists on ....
+The rest of Farcaster exists on ....

 ...